Zebra in Mokala National Park, South Africa

 • check your route for any hazards or disruptions before you set off

-• use a GPS, but take care it does not divert you into less secure areas (generally smaller roads)
+• use a GPS, but do not follow routes into less secure areas – generally smaller roads

-• keep your windows closed, especially when stopped at junctions
+• keep your windows closed, especially at junctions

-• ensure you can see the tarmac and the tyres of the car in front of you when you stop your vehicle, giving you space to escape if you need to
+• make sure you can see the tarmac and the tyres of the car in front of you when you stop your vehicle, giving you space to escape if you need to

 Power cuts